On isogenies among certain abelian surfaces: Abelian and Kummer surfaces

 \end{proposition} \begin{proof} We explicitly compute $2 \mathsf{S}_1, \mathsf{S}_1 + \mathsf{S}_2 + \mathsf{S}_3, \mathsf{S}_1 - \mathsf{S}_2 + \mathsf{S}_3$ using the elliptic-curve group law.
 Since these are sections of the elliptic fibration, we find that the intersection pairing with the smooth fiber $F$ always equals one.
 We then check that the three sections intersect only neutral components of the reducible fiber, i.e., the components $F-K_j$ for $4\le j \le 15$.
 We finally check that the three sections do not mutually intersect nor intersect the zero section $\mathsf{O}$.
 For $\mathsf{S}'_1=2\mathsf{S}_1$, $\mathsf{S}'_2=\mathsf{S}_1+\mathsf{S}_2+\mathsf{S}_3$, $\mathsf{S}'_3=\mathsf{S}_1-\mathsf{S}_2+\mathsf{S}_3$, the intersection pairings of all aforementioned divisor classes and height pairings of the corresponding sections are given in Table~\ref{tab:intersection}.
 The sections of the table are then obtained by acting with involutions $\jmath_1, \dots, \jmath_3$ and the hyperelliptic involution.
 Using the height pairing one checks that these are the only possibilities. \end{proof}

-\begin{remark} The different choices in Proposition~\ref{prop:Divisors} are permuted by automorphisms which fix the ample class; see Theorem~\ref{thm:involutions}. \end{remark} Using the elliptic-curve group law on each fiber $F_s \ni (s,X,Y) $ given by Equation~(\ref{eqn:EFS}), the three involutions in Equation~(\ref{eqn:involutions}), and a choice of sections $\{\mathsf{S}'_1 ,\mathsf{S}'_2 , \mathsf{S}'_3\}$ in Proposition~\ref{prop:MW}, we define involutions of theelliptic fibration with section $(\pi,\mathsf{O})$ mapping smooth or singular fibers to smooth or singular fibers, respectively,
+\begin{remark} The different choices in Prop.~\ref{prop:Divisors} are permuted by automorphisms which fix the ample class; see Thm.~\ref{thm:involutions}. \end{remark} Using the elliptic-curve group law on each fiber $F_s \ni (s,X,Y) $ given by Equation~(\ref{eqn:EFS}), the three involutions in Equation~(\ref{eqn:involutions}), and a choice of sections $\{\mathsf{S}'_1 ,\mathsf{S}'_2 , \mathsf{S}'_3\}$ in Proposition~\ref{prop:MW}, we define involutions of the elliptic fibration with section $(\pi,\mathsf{O})$ mapping smooth or singular fibers to smooth or singular fibers, respectively,

 By a slight abuse of notation we also denote the involutions more intuitively by $p \mapsto \imath_l(p) := - \jmath_l(p) + K_l$ for $p\in F$ and $1\le l \le 3$.
 We have the following: \begin{theorem} The involutions $\imath_1, \imath_2, \imath_3$ are three commuting symplectic involutions of the elliptic fibration with section $(\pi,\mathsf{O})$ on $\operatorname{Kum}(\mathfrak{A})$ such that $\imath_3=\imath_1\circ\imath_2$.
 The involutions act on the divisor classes $\{F, K_0, K_1, K_2, K_3 \}$ as follows: